TiagoElvas/ChatServer/README.md

-This chat application is built using Java and leverages the client-server model over TCP connections to enable real-time communication.
-It utilizes multithreading for handling simultaneous connections and I/O streams for reading and sending messages.
-The application also includes basic command handling for commands like /name, /joke, and /Exit.

 # ChatServer

 **ChatServer** is a Java-based, terminal-driven chat application that supports multiple clients connecting to a server for real-time communication.
 Built with a client-server model using TCP connections, ChatServer allows users to join a chat room, exchange messages, and enjoy interactive commands, such as random joke generation, to enhance the chat experience.